 The cultural transformation took time to sink in but it was the right decision – it unlocked their growth potential and saved the business.
 "Experts often hailed 'business models' as the key to startup success but neglected the vital role of organizational culture.
 Little did they know the two were both sides of the same coin.
 Without a strong and innovative culture, strategies couldn’t be executed", Johnson says.
 He would argue that one would rather have an innovative and effective culture and bad strategy than the other way around.

 While the “Googley” culture of Silicon Valley companies didn’t always resonate with his staff, he found the no-nonsense leadership approach practiced by the US military to be particularly effective at CSC.
 Startups were typically nascent organizations that struggled to survive in high stress, rapidly changing business environments which resembled the punishing environments the US military had to face in the Middle East.
 Both required meticulous planning, relentless and effective execution, teamwork, and organizational resilience.
 Johnson recommends reading “Team of Teams” by General McChrystal and “Extreme Ownership” by Jocko Willink which taught him to articulate his strategic intent and plans to all his staff and made sure they understood the “Why” behind his decisions.
 Johnson believes, "the right reasons empower us to be authentic in our leadership, do the right thing, and put our heart and soul in our products and services."
 They set up project whiteboards as kanbans for each team and made performance and metrics visible to all.
-He started rotation programs and placed strong emphasis on cross-function collaboration.
+He started rotation programs and placed a strong emphasis on cross-function collaboration.
 They began to delegate the planning process, raised their operational standards, and pushed decisions to junior level staff.
-He set the bar high and kept pushing till the team reached their goals.
+He set the bar high and kept pushing until the team reached their goals.

 While at Johnson he took several courses that prepared him for the CSC experience.
 One of those courses was Design Thinking with Tracy Brandenburg and Sirietta Simoncini at the Engineering School where he learned to empathize, brainstorm, and iterate.
 Application of Design Thinking helped him listen better to his users, refine our product edge, and set him apart from competitors.
 He found the course Advanced Negotiations with Prof. Ya-Ru Chen beneficial as it gave him the tools, confidence, and practice to face multi-party negotiations at all levels and across social and organizational cultures.
 And the courses Critical Thinking for Business Leaders with Professor Risa Mish’s and Strategy with Vrinda Kadiyali taught him to critically assess key strategic dilemmas and decisions.

-As a member of the Emerging Markets Institute (EMI) fellow program Johnson felt well prepared for the challenges that he faced in China.
+As a member of the Emerging Markets Institute (EMI) fellow program, Johnson felt well prepared for the challenges that he faced in China.
 He really enjoyed learning from the faculty, who hosted students regularly at their homes and gave them access to the many talks/seminars/classes at EMI.
 One highlight of his time with EMI was the trek with his classmates to Bogota, Colombia.
 Led by Professor Lourdes Casanova, the trek group gained invaluable experience consulting for local companies and they even heard from one of the presidential advisors working on the Colombian peace deal.
 The client he worked with during the trek became a close friend.
 He also appreciated EMI’s close community where he forged strong relationships with EMI peers, among whom he shared long lasting friendships and investment deals.